wojtekrichert/cuda-prime-number-check/README.md

 # cuda-prime-number-check
-checking if given 64-bit number is prime. /n
+checking if given 64-bit number is prime.
-Firstly on CPU, secondly on GPU.\n
+Firstly on CPU, secondly on GPU.
-Coded in Cpp.\n
+Coded in Cpp.